The directional derivative of a scalar function at a point, in the direction of a unit vector , is the rate of change of along that direction:

 In gradient-based optimization, the “step direction” question is: in which should we update parameters to decrease the loss fastest?
 Answer: .
 The negative gradient direction has directional derivative , the most-negative possible value.
 See Gradient descent.

-In adaptive methods (Adam, RMSprop, etc.), the effective at each step is a more complex function of past gradients and squared gradients, but the underlying concept — “move in the direction of greatest local decrease” — is the directional-derivative principle.
+In adaptive methods (Adam, RMSprop, etc.), the effective at each step is a messier function of past gradients and squared gradients, but it’s the same idea: move in the direction of greatest local decrease.

 In electromagnetics

-The directional derivative appears wherever you want “the rate of change of a field along a specific direction” — typically along a path, a boundary, or a streamline.
+The directional derivative shows up wherever you want the rate of change of a field along a specific direction, usually along a path, a boundary, or a streamline.
 The line integral can be viewed as integrating along the path (where is the unit tangent and ): the integral accumulates the rate of potential change along the path, giving the total potential difference.